JosVermoesen/blockchain-poll/README.md

 # blockchain-poll

-- Kicktesting: For compiling, testing and deploying
+- Kickstart: For compiling, testing and deploying
-- ng-blockchain-poll: Angular 13 app using the deployed poll blockchain
+- ng-blockchain-poll: Angular 14 app using the deployed poll blockchain